status-im/nimbus-eth2/docs/the_nimbus_book/src/create_wallet_and_deposit.md

 </details>

-## Send your deposit using the launchpad
+## Send your deposit transaction(s)

- You're now ready to upload your `deposit_data` JSON file along with your signing keystore(s) to the EF's [Validator Launchpad](https://medalla.launchpad.ethereum.org/): it will take you through how to create the necessary transactions to make a deposit and register your validator(s).
+ You're now ready to upload your `deposit_data` JSON file along with your signing keystore(s) to the EF's [Validator Launchpad](https://medalla.launchpad.ethereum.org/): it will take you through how to create the necessary transaction(s) to make your deposit(s) and register your validator(s).

 >**Note:** Your `deposit_data` file contains a list of all your signed deposits.
 So even if you have many keystores, you should only have one `deposit_data` file.

+0. Make sure you have enough [Goerli ETH](./#a-note-on-acquiring-goerli-eth)  (32 ETH for each validator you wish to run)

 1. Go to [https://medalla.launchpad.ethereum.org](https://medalla.launchpad.ethereum.org/)